-There’s so much good to this guitar.
+There’s so much good to this Martin Backpacker guitar.
 At only two pounds plus some change, this little guy is super light and easy to carry.
 Once tuned up, and with a little stretching, it kept its tune within a few hours.
-Despite being a bit odd looking, this baby is easy to adapt to.
+Despite being a bit odd-looking, this baby is easy to adapt to.
 A small compact but sturdy thing built as a travel companion.

 In addition, the smaller dimensions and lower propensity to feedback make FS guitars ideal for stage use.
 The system is powered by easy to obtain AA-size batteries that provide a stable power supply for improved sound quality making it easier to handle and maintain.

-Like everything else, you must first ask yourself, why do I need a guitar?
+Like everything else, you must first ask yourself, why do I need an acoustic guitar?
 What will I use it for?
 And finally, how much can I spend for it?
 Once you have this figured out, everything else will follow.

 Genres and Strings

-If you plan to play Folk or Classical Music, Nylon String Guitars are the best choice for these kinds of genre while Steel String Guitars are best suited for Rock, Country and Most Other Styles.
+If you plan to play Folk or Classical Music, nylon string guitars, which mostly have light string tension, are the best choice for these kinds of genre while Steel String Guitars are best suited for Rock, Country and Most Other Styles.

-Finally, with either type of string, fingers will become a little tender and sore at the beginning, especially to those who are not used to playing the guitar.
+Finally, with either type of guitar strings, fingers will become a little tender and sore at the beginning, especially to those who are not used to playing the guitar.

 Should you choose to go for wooden acoustic guitars, it pays to know your wood so that you know how your guitar will sound, different woods different tones, and more importantly, you’ll know how to better take care of your instrument—research is the key.

 Buying a guitar is pretty much like buying a shirt—you have to know what fits you.
 Now that you have a budget and a preference, you should know next which acoustic guitars fit you physically.